 bandwidth in Hz and the second number is the number of tones used.

-Here is a sample of 4-250 mode olivia
+Listen to a sample of Olivia in 4-250 mode

 Packet operates at 1200 baud and is used mainly on the VHF bands using FM.